 Catalyst stores Personal Information:

-• In Our IT or physical infrastructure for as long as is reasonably necessary to effect the
+- In Our IT or physical infrastructure for as long as is reasonably necessary to effect the above purposes; and

 All contacts associated with your organisation will be reviewed at the end of each contract to ensure your contact details are current and up to date.
 When these reviews happen, Catalyst will communicate either with you directly or with the key contact for your organisation, in order to ensure it is still necessary for Catalyst to be processing your data.